Dan-Patterson/numpy_geometry/README.md

 <a href="url"><img src="https://github.com/Dan-Patterson/npGeo/blob/master/bad_shape.png" align="right" height="300" width="auto" ></a>

 The parts and the geometry are not identified within the sequences.
-Constructing points from the above is no big deal, but polylines and polygons would fail miserably.
+Constructing points from the above is no big deal, but polylines and polygons would fail miserably... as shown in this example.

+The need to identify parts and holes in polygons prompted this study to see whether arcpy geometries could be represented in a different manner in numpy array format.
+Currently, there are operations that cannot be done simply on arcpy geometries that are so simple in numpy.
+Want to shift some polygons a couple of meters?
+Just shuffle through a search cursor disassemble the point to an arcpy.Array, cycle through each point (checking for None), then doing the math on each point.
+Finally, just reassemble the points array and reconstitute the polygon.
+In numpy, if the whole dataset can be represented as an Nx2 array... you just add/subtract from the whole array.
+Other functions, like convex hulls will require you to operate on 'chunks' of the array, rather than on the whole dataset at once.
+At least nothing needs to be devolved to its smallest part first.
+More on this in subsequent sections.